cravenhoff/freeCodeCamp.Org/Responsive Web Design Certification/Applied Visual Design/css-positioning.md

 * Absolute Positioning: Elements absolutely positioned will be locked relative to its closest positioned _ancestor_.
 Eg: If you forget to format an element's parent container with the position rule, the browser will continue looking up the chain until it finds an ancestor with a relative position assigned to it and will lock it to that parent element accordingly.

 * IMPORTANT!: Unlike relative positioning, absolute positioning removes elements from the normal flow of a document.
 Similarly, fixed positioning also has the same effect on elements it is applied to.

+* IMPORTANT!: Key difference between absolute and fixed positions - elements with a fixed position will not move when the user scrolls.